'RHONY' Star Ramona Singer Concerned That Ex-Husband Mario Will Remain In FL Despite Deadly Storms

-The Real Housewives of New York City veteran, Ramona Singer, is praying for her ex-husband, Mario Singer, who is still trapped in the category 4 storm’s path.
+Real Housewives of New York City veteran Ramona Singer is praying for her ex-husband, Mario Singer, who is still trapped in the category 4 hurricane’s path.
 The RHONY star said that she’s pretty concerned that her ex will remain in south Florida despite the life-threatening 125 mph winds followed by a possible 12-18 inches of rainfall.

 On Friday, the 60-year-old wine connoisseur attended Nicole Miller’s New York Fashion Week show and opened up about concerns she had about a conversation with Mario that led her to believe he will not evacuate his residence in South Florida, according to the New York Post.